Tuesday, May 3, 2011

 Sparkfun Serial Graphic LCD user interface

-Secondly, the robot features an onboard interface consisting of a Sparkfun 128x64 graphical LCD display and 3 buttons on the Bus body.
-Status information is displayed and various calibration functions are available.
-Most importantly, this is the interface used to tell the robot to start racing.
+Finally, the robot features an onboard physical interface consisting of a Sparkfun 128x64 graphical LCD display and 3 buttons on the Bus body.
+At the starting line, with any form of remote communication prohibited, this interface is crucial for making sure the robot is ready and for commanding it to begin racing.

 Data Logging